Evaluating Self-Supervised Learning for Molecular Graph Embeddings: More results on metrics

-We first describe the graph structural metrics and motif substructures used in~\Cref{sec:substructure}, we then visualise the histograms of the structural metrics and the substructure w.r.t. the downstream datasets.
-Note that the vertical axes sometimes are in the logarithm scale.
+We have depicted the distribution of structural metrics and substructures with respect to the downstream datasets using histograms.
+Please note that the vertical axes may occasionally be represented on a logarithmic scale.